katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 - A fun way to keep track of your projects.

 **Why I created this repo?**
 - I was once intimidated by GitHub myself.
-I signed up for an account in July and left it aside as I did not understand how it works.
+I signed up for an account in March and left it aside as I did not understand how it works.
 - Since then, I have learnt how to use it (I'm quite obsessed with writing in Markdowns 😆), so I would love to share this knowledge with everyone. 🙂

 ## Table of Contents